 Set a markup that will ensure your gross margin is achieved – so profits are not being eroded by inadequate selling prices.

-Having a standard markup percentage across all of your products may also start to eat into your profits, so look to set differing markups on differing products – particularly if some are more expensive than others to produce.
+Having a standard markup percentage across all your products may also start to eat into your profits, so look to set differing markups on differing products – particularly if some are more expensive than others to produce.

 Know how your customers respond to pricing